RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 Texture packs are available for download [here]( http://textures.emulation64.com/index.php?id=downloads)

-The folder name in that directory must match the core name in the rom header.
+The folder name in that directory must match the core name in the rom header or the texture pack will not be properly applied.
 Most cases the default directory name is ok but you may need to check if you find if your rom is not correctly launching the texture pack.

+Here is a list of the proper format of names for the top level folder on texture packs I have tested F-ZERO X
+MARIOKART64
+PAPER MARIO
+SMASH BROTHERS
+STARFOX64
+SUPER MARIO 64
+THE LEGEND OF ZELDA
+WAVE RACE 64
+ZELDA MAJORA'S MASK

-To find that you can use the command to display the core name just use the command below in terminal then exit and scroll up I do it from a ssh session cause I can scroll up and read it.
-But in the first few lines it will show the core name
+To confirm the correct name for a texture pack you may not be able to get to load  you can use the command to display the core name just use the command below in terminal then exit and scroll up I do it from a remote ssh session like putty cause you can scroll up and read it.
+In the first few lines it will show the core name
 ```
 cd /home/pi/RetroPie/roms/n64
 /opt/retropie/emulators/mupen64plus/bin/mupen64plus.sh mupen64plus-video-rice rom name